Noah670/gql-api/README.md

-A react application utilizng a GraphQL API
+A React application utilizing a GraphQL API

 ## Available Scripts